dovjas/BooksDataScrapper/README.md

-<h1>Books Data Scraper<h1>
+<h1>Books Data Scraper</h1>

-This is a python 3 web scraping script to get books reviews from goodreads.com, using the web browser automation tool Selenium, and BeautifulSoup for pulling data out of HTML.
+This is a python web scraping script to get books data from knygos.lt, using BeautifulSoup for pulling data out of HTML.
 I used it to scrape around 700k Arabic reviews in 2018 (Arabic reviews are fewer than English ones).